oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 **API Version** - this is the version of the API supported by the device.

   - This is typically used to determine if the device supports the minimum set of APIs required by the application.
-  - There is a single API version that represents a collection of APIs.
+  - There is a single 32-bit value that represents an entire collection of APIs.
+  - The value is encoded with 16-bit Major and 16-bit Minor parts:
+    + Major versions consist of modified functionality, including deprecate features, and may break backwards-compatibility
+    + Minor versions consist of additional functionality, including promoted extensions, and must retain backwards-compatibility
   - The value is determined from calling ::${x}DriverGetApiVersion
   - The value returned will be the minimum of the ::${x}_api_version_t supported by the device and known by the driver.

 **Driver Version** - this is the version of the driver installed in the system.

   - This is typically used to mitigate driver implementation issues for a feature.
+  - The value encoding is vendor-specific but must be monotonically increasing.
   - The value is determined from calling ::${x}DriverGetProperties

 Error Handling